Start Your College Experience Abroad with Babson Begin: London

 Yes, there is a robust in-country orientation program at the beginning of the semester which will introduce you to the Arcadia London Center and team as well as your fellow students.
 It includes introductions to the support team and Program Contact.
 You will be shown how to take the tube to and from the Center to your housing and how to navigate your new city.
 Students are picked up from the airport on arrival day and accompanied to their residence and the Center.
 Additionally, we also hold virtual orientations over the summer for students.

-You book travel independently, but as part of the orientation process, Arcadia will recommend arrival dates and times and will coordinate airport pickups.
+You book travel independently, but as part of the orientation process, Arcadia will provide arrival dates and times and will coordinate airport pickups.
 Airfare is not included in the program fee/tuition.
 Specific travel guidance will be provided by the Program Advisor.

 Yes, you will be on the same graduation schedule as students coming to Babson in the fall of 2025.
 You are scheduled to graduate in May 2029.
 The four classes you take as part of Babson Begin: London will count toward your Babson degree.